On the Dualizability of Fusion 2-Categories: Preliminaries

 \subsection{Separable Module 2-Categories}

 Let $\mathfrak{C}$ be a monoidal 2-category with monoidal product $\Box$, and monoidal unit $I$.
-We can consider the notion of a (left or right) module 2-category over $\mathfrak{C}$.
+We can consider the notion of a (left) module 2-category over $\mathfrak{C}$.
 These were spelled out in \cite{D4}.
-Moreover, it was observed in proposition 2.2.8 of \cite{D4}, which follows from a theorem of \cite{Gur}, that every pair consisting of a monoidal 2-category and a (left) module 2-category over it may be strictified.
+Moreover, it was observed in proposition 2.2.8 of \cite{D4}, following a theorem of \cite{Gur}, that every pair consisting of a monoidal 2-category and a (left) module 2-category over it may be strictified.
 More precisely, we may assume without loss of generality that $\mathfrak{C}$ is a strict cubical monoidal 2-category, i.e.\ it satisfies the conditions of definition 2.26 of \cite{SP}, and the (left) module 2-category is as in the definition below.

 \begin{Definition} Let $\mathfrak{M}$ be a strict 2-category.
 A strict cubical left $\mathfrak{C}$-module 2-category structure on $\mathfrak{M}$ is a strict cubical 2-functor $\Box:\mathfrak{C}\times \mathfrak{M}\rightarrow \mathfrak{M}$ such that: \begin{enumerate} \item The induced 2-functor $I\Box (-):\mathfrak{M}\rightarrow \mathfrak{M}$ is exactly the identity 2-functor, \item The two 2-functors are equal on the nose. \end{enumerate} \end{Definition}